PLANNED CLASS SCHEDULE

 - IF you have fulfilled the Entry Level Writing Requirement with a sufficient test score, with transfer credit, or by passing the Analytical Writing Placement Exam, then you should enroll in English R1A or an equivalent course (unless you have sufficient AP/IB/A-Level/transfer credit to satisfy the Reading and Composition requirement; see previous section).

-- IF you have not fulfilled the Entry Level Writing Requirement and have not taken the Analytical Writing Placement Exam by the beginning of the Fall semester, you must take the Placement Exam, conducted on the Berkeley campus, date and location TBA.
+- IF you have not fulfilled the Entry Level Writing Requirement and have not taken the Analytical Writing Placement Exam by the beginning of the Fall semester, you must take the Placement Exam, conducted on the Berkeley campus, Saturday, September 13, 9-11 a.m., in 155 Dwinelle Hall.
 Contact the College Writing Program for more information.
 Results will be available in the College Writing Program Office, 112 Wheeler Hall, 3-4 weeks after the exam date.
-You will need to delay taking the appropriate composition course(s) until Spring 2014.
+You will need to delay taking the appropriate composition course(s) until Spring 2015.
 Please be aware that the Analytical Writing Placement Exam may be taken only once.

 Your Major Program

-In addition, UC Berkeley's Schedule of Classes, ScheduleBuilder and General Catalog are available on the web.
+In addition, UC Berkeley's Schedule of Classes, ScheduleBuilder and Berkeley Bulletin are available on the web.
 The latter includes course descriptions for all departments and information on University requirements and academic policies.

 Please indicate on the form whether you have taken any of the following exams: Advanced Placement, International Baccalaureate (Higher or Standard Level) and GCE Advanced Level or Advanced Supplementary.
-Also,list the Chemistry courses you took in high school.
+Also,list the Chemistry courses you took in high school and any SAT II subject exams and scores.

 If you have taken any college-level courses, record these in the spaces provided.
 If the courses were taken at any institution other than a California Community College, please include the course description when you email the forms.